-- The National Bank of Belgium (NBB) is an autonomous institution and a member of the European System of Central Banks (ESCB).
+- The NBB is an autonomous institution and a member of the European System of Central Banks (ESCB).

-- The European Central Bank (ECB) supervises banks within the eurozone that are regarded as 'significant' through the Single Supervisory Mechanism (SSM), and other 'less significant' banks are supervised by the national central bank, such as the NBB.
+- The European Central Bank (ECB) supervises banks within the eurozone that are regarded as 'significant' through the Single Supervisory Mechanism (SSM).
+Other 'less significant' banks are supervised by the national central bank, such as the NBB.

 - Belgium is one of the founding members of the EU.

-- Belgium has anti-money laundering and counter terrorism financing legislation in place, and follows European Union (EU) anti-money laundering directives.
+- Belgium has anti-money laundering and counter-terrorism financing legislation in place, and follows EU anti-money laundering directives.

 - There are no foreign exchange controls in place.